Tyunsen/imdr/README.md

 # IMDR
-This is the code implementation of the "IMDR: Incomplete Multi-View Drug Recommendation"
+This is the code implementation of the "Incomplete Multi-View Drug Recommendation via Multi-Level Representation Learning and Curriculum Learning"

 ![IMDR Framework](./figs/overall%20.jpg)